The six properties in detail

 Example: Within a thesis titled 'An empirical investigation of health information system failure in regional Sri Lanka' the theoretical construct is 'health information system'.

-You need to find and search for synonyms for the theoretical construct to ensure you do not miss finding important research because of superficial differences in vocabulary (see Module 2.1: The search process).
+You need to find and search for synonyms for the theoretical construct to ensure you do not miss finding important research because of superficial differences in vocabulary.

 Example: 'Public health planning' is similar in meaning to 'health information system'.
 Both these phrases are used in the literature and might need to be researched.